holmeszyx/ZUtils/README.md

 Log
 ---

+#### v0.2.4
+* merge the download mangers to a general download manger called FileDownloadManager
+* A simple XOR encrypt/decrypt IO Stream

 #### v0.2.3
 * Transplant a powerful image downloader from bitmapfun of google, Use it by ImageDownloaderEx which like the old ImageDownload